 Down payment assistance

 Down payment assistance is a government program that can help first-time home buyers afford a home.
 It is offered in a variety of ways, including through grants, loans, and community organizations.
 These programs may require that you meet specific criteria, such as having a low income.
+Moreover, you can also apply for a personal loan for low income singapore if you meet these criteria when buying a house for the first time.

 Several cities, counties, and states offer down payment assistance programs.
 Each one varies in its rules and requirements.